Yearnsmith/listr/README.md

 #### Describe at a high level what app will do

-Lister is a list manager.
+Listr is a list manager.
 It allows users to create, edit, and save lists.

 #### identify the problem it will solve and explain why you are developing it